Open Travel Guide

 Sardinia is very safe for solo travellers including women

-Do I need a visa for Sardinia?
+Do I need a visa to visit Sardinia?

-How many days do I need in Sardinia?
+How do I get around Sardinia?